uncia-dev/VideoQuiz-XBlock/README.md

 The studio portion of this module asks for a link to a quiz file (see below), a link to a video file, the width and height of the video being displayed.

-The quiz file can be any text file, but its first two lines must contain the following (no tabs):
+The quiz file can be any text file, but its first two lines must contain the following:

     #vidquiz_file
     #Syntax for this file: cue time ~ question kind ~ question ~ optionA|optionB|optionC ~ answerA|answerB ~ tries